ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

-# Experimental MoLang Entity Queries Explaination </h1>
+# Experimental MoLang Entity Queries Documentation [In-Progress] </h1>

 * This beta documentation is made based on the version 1.16.100.60 of Minecraft: Bedrock Edition.
+Any changes may affect this documentation.
+* This documentation is not yet completed.

 | Experimental Entity Queries                                   |
 |---------------------------------------------------------------|